itpp-labs/website-addons/website_multi_company/doc/index.rst

 After installing theme, navigate to ``[[ Website ]] >> Configuration >> Multi-Themes``.
 Check that the theme is presented in the list, otherwise add one.

+If you get error *The style compilation failed*, add modules to **Dependencies** field.
+It allows to attach theme-like dependencies to corresponding theme and prevent themes compatibility problems.

 Usage
 =====